appium/appium/packages/appium/docs/en/guides/config.md

 - `appium.config.cjs`
 - `.appiumrc` (which is considered to be JSON)

-Further, the `appium` property in your project's `package.json` can contain the configuration, if you're working with a Node project.
+Further, _if your project uses Node.js,_ you can use store the configuration inside an `appium` property in your `package.json` and it will be automatically discovered.

 ### Config File Search